Tyreek Hill Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 - Hill's 76 receiving yards in his one matchup against the Packers are 5.5 fewer than his over/under for Sunday's game.

-- Hill did not have a touchdown catch in that matchup against the Packers.
+- Hill did not have a touchdown catch in that contest against the Packers.

-- The 235.4 yards per game the Packers are allowing through the air makes them the NFL's seventh-ranked pass defense.
+- The Packers have given up 14 touchdowns through the air (1.8 per game).
+They are 19th in the league in that category.

-- With 14 passing TDs allowed this season, the Packers defense is ranked 19th in the league.

 Recent Performances

-- Hill put together a 94-yard performance against the Giants last week on 12 catches while being targeted 18 times and scoring one touchdown.
+- In last week's outing against the Giants, Hill was targeted 18 times, totaling 94 yards on 12 receptions while scoring one touchdown.

-- Hill's 27 grabs have led to 219 yards (73.0 per game) and two touchdowns over his last three outings.
-He was targeted 39 times.
+- Hill's 39 targets have resulted in 27 catches for 219 yards (73.0 ypg) and two touchdowns over his last three games.

 Hill's Kansas City Teammates